Teriflunomide

+Adverse effects

+The US Food and Drug Administration's prescribing information warns of potential hepatotoxicity (liver injury including liver failure) and teratogenicity (birth defects).
+Elavated ALT enzyme levels is the most common side effect (≥10% and ≥2% over placebo).

 Mechanisms of action

 Teriflunomide is an immunomodulatory drug inhibiting pyrimidine de novo synthesis by blocking the enzyme dihydroorotate dehydrogenase.
 It is uncertain whether this explains its effect on MS lesions.

 Teriflunomide inhibits rapidly dividing cells, including activated T cells, which are thought to drive the disease process in MS. Teriflunomide may decrease the risk of infections compared to chemotherapy-like drugs because of its more-limited effects on the immune system.

 It has been found that teriflunomide blocks the transcription factor NF-κB.
 It also inhibits tyrosine kinase enzymes, but only in high doses not clinically used.

 Activation of leflunomide to teriflunomide

 The branded drug teriflunomide is the main active in vivo metabolite of the generically available leflunomide.
 Upon administration of leflunomide, 70% of the drug administered converts into teriflunomide.
 The only difference between the molecules is the opening of the isoxazole ring.
 This is considered a simple structural modification and a technically simple one-step synthetic transformation.
 Upon oral administration of leflunomide in vivo, the isoxazole ring of leflunomide is opened and teriflunomide is formed.

 "Regardless of the substance administered (leflunomide or teriflunomide), it is the same molecule (teriflunomide)—the one exerting the pharmacological, immunological or metabolic action in view of restoring, correcting or modifying physiological functions, and does not present, in clinical use, a new chemical entity to patients."
 Because of this, EMA initially had not considered teriflunomide being a new active substance.